johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 * **Class PasswordChangeController:**  It check whether the typed username and password is valid and the new password is changed successful.
 Then, it shows the correct message to user.

 * **Class ScoreActivity:** It shows up the highest three score of this game, and the highest three score of this game with the given user, and the current score.

 * **Class ScoreBoardActivity:** It display the score of top players and allow to return to the main page.

 * **Class ScoreBoardManager:** It contains two hashmaps, one hashmap contains all the scores and the corresponding users of the game, another hashmap contains all the scores and the corresponding users of the game.

 * **Class Session:** It identifies the current user and access the password and score of the user before log out.

 * **Class SignUpActivity:** It let the user sign up the username and password, create the user manager and set up controller and set up the register button.
 Then add the password, username to the controller.

 * **Class SignUpController:** It checks whether user signed up successfully, and give the corresponding message.

 * **Class SignUpSignInActivity:** It create a sign up sign in controller, add listener to register, changing password and sign in button.

-    * **Class SignUpSignInController:**
+* **Class SignUpSignInController:** It checks whether the user login successfully.

+* **Class SlidingTilesComplexityController:**

+* **Class SlidingTilesController:**  It updates the the backgrounds on the buttons to match the tiles.
+   Once the game is over, it saves the score and user into the score board.

+* **Class SlidingTilesLoadSaveButtonController:** This is the controller for the game of sliding tiles.
+   It adds a listener to new game.
+It is able to switch to other game and switch to choose the complexity.

+* **Class Stack:** It creates an emppty stack and figure out whether the size is empty or the size of the stack.

 ----